michael-horansky/magnetic-gas/source-code/README.txt

-Source code of the simulation. g++ with no flags.
+Source code of the simulation.
+Compiler: g++ with no flags.
+Compile only main.cpp.
 Edit main.cpp to obtain different dependencies or to change parameters.